brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Gaia Personal Assistant
 Type: AI
 This Artificially Intelligent Entity will remain in one location and take/give messages for you.
 To allow anyone to leave a message, the Entity must be placed in a Public Space.
 The Entity may be sent with a message for a specific person with instructions on how to give the message.
-Although Unique through its AI, the appearance of the Entity can either be the rather boring �Neohuman�, a very generic looking human Entity or a unique and attractive form.
+Although Unique through its AI, the appearance of the Entity can either be the rather boring 'Neohuman', a very generic looking human Entity or a unique and attractive form.
 Attractive Personal Assistants cost more.
 The more you pay, the more attractive they will be.
 The Personal Assistant will not follow the user around Gaia, it needs to be placed manually by the user.
 Most people place a Personal Entity in the Public Space of their apartment.
 Shell Ent.
 Personal Assistant.
 Neohuman.
 Cost: 200.
 Rarity: 2% Shell Ent.
 Personal Assistant.
 Mythological Creatures.
 Cost: 500.
 Rarity: 5% Shell Ent.
 Personal Assistant.
 Famous People.